Peter Steele Poetry Award

 Selection criteria

-- the quality of the submitted poetry; and,
+- the quality of the submitted poetry;

-- academic merit.
+- academic merit;

 - estimated impact of the funds towards the preparation of a manuscript for submission or publication; and,